 Try some of these ideas:

-• Which GIF describes your mood? - Present everyone with a few GIFs and ask them to vote for the one which best applies to how they're feeling.
+- Which GIF describes your mood? - Present everyone with a few GIFs and ask them to vote for the one that best applies to how they're feeling.

 2. Team Updates